Spartanburg local businesses tackle Cyber Monday head on

 SPARTANBURG, S.C.
 (WSPA) – Cyber Monday may be setting records, but in downtown Spartanburg, local businesses are setting themselves apart by offering in store one of a kind experiences.

 “Independent books stores, they’re actually kind of bouncing back.
 Even though people thought that books weren’t really a thing anymore.
-So, that’s been really exciting to see and we’ve found that to be true too,” McMullen said.
+So, that’s been really exciting to see and we’ve found that to be true too,” said McMullen.

 For a full list of upcoming events, click here.

-Next door at Carriage House Wines, Cyber Monday has not been given a second thought.
+Next door at Carriage House Wines, Cyber Monday was not given a second thought.
 Owner Tony Forest said his biggest sale day was last week.

 “We call it ‘Black Wednesday.’
 So, that’s when, if anybody’s gonna drink wine all year long, they’re gonna drink it with Thanksgiving dinner.
 So, that’s typically our biggest day of the whole year,” Forest said.